carello/cicd-demo/README.md

 	* >![image](readme-images/docker_pref.png)

-	* Select "Daemon" ICON, enter in the insecure registries:
+	* Select the "Daemon" ICON, enter in the insecure registries:
 		* `localhost:5001` and `registry1:5001`
 		* Hit Apply & Restart